translated by Vincent J. Rosivach

 The stage represents a country road leading from

-The three openings in the stage's backdrop represent Knemon's farmstead on one
+other.
+The three openings in the stage's backdrop represent Knemon's

-side, Gorgias' farmstead on the other, and a shrine of Pan and the Nymphs in
+farmstead on one side, Gorgias' farmstead on the other, and a shrine of Pan and

-the center.
-The farmsteads are understood as compounds that include a
+the Nymphs in the center.
+The farmsteads are understood as compounds that

 Attike, the territory of Athens, was divided into 139 districts called "demes."
 Phyle was one of these, in the hilly northern part of Attike.
 The play later mentions two other demes, Kholargos and Paiania. [back to Phyle, Kholargos, Paiania]